EvgeniiDidin/meta-agl/README.md

 AGL package group design:

 These are the top-level packagegroups for AGL Distribution.
-> packagegroup-agl-core  (basic/common packages out of oe-core)
+> packagegroup-agl-core  (minimal packages to boot system)
 > packagegroup-agl-ivi   (middlewares for AGL IVI)
+> packagegroup-ivi-common (common packages to AGL and others)

 Each package group can contain sub-package groups like these.
 > packagegroup-agl-core-multimedia